cjschmank/AcademicWebsite/content/project/Publication - Psychometric Models of Reading Comprehension/index.md

 ---
-title: Psychometric models of individual differences in reading comprehension - A reanalysis of Freed, Hamilton, and Long (2017)
+title: Psychometric Network of Reading Comprehension Publication
 summary: This poster and publication comes from the culmination of a first year project completed by the Caliber Lab; submitted and accepted for publication by the Journal of Memory and Language.
 tags:
 - Reading Comprehension